MEPP-team/SpecTrHuMS/README.md

 Training is done using the framework [PyTorch Lightning](https://www.pytorchlightning.ai/index.html).
 It will create a new folder in the `checkpoints/` directory and create logs in the corresponding folder, which you can visualize using the command `tensorboard --logdir checkpoints/`.

 ## Acknowledgements
-This work was supported by the ANR project Human4D ANR-19-CE23-0020 and was granted access to the HPC resources of IDRIS under the allocation 2022-AD011012424R1 made by GENCI.
+This work was supported by the ANR project Human4D ANR-19-CE23-0020 and was granted access to the AI resources of IDRIS under the allocation 2023-AD011012424R2 made by GENCI.

 ## License
 This work is Copyright of University of Lyon, 2022.
 It is distributed under the Mozilla Public License v.
 2.0. (refer to the accompanying file LICENSE-MPL2.txt or a copy at http://mozilla.org/MPL/2.0/).